Royal Pump Rooms: Hard times

 From the 1840s onwards the British spa town tourist industry began to wane thanks to the growing popularity of spas in continental Europe, notably Belgium and France.
 Faced with the decline in demand for spa health treatments the decision was made in 1860 to close the Pump Rooms with a view to demolishing them and selling the land.
 However a group of local investors clubbed together and bought the building in October 1861.
-After spending £17,000 refurbishing the building, including adding Victorian Turkish baths and a swimming pool, the Pump Rooms re-opened in 1863.
+After spending £17,000 on refurbishment, including the addition of Victorian Turkish baths and a swimming pool, the Pump Rooms re-opened in 1863.

-However, it proved impossible to operate at a profit and it was sold to the Local Board of Health in 1868.
-Since that time the building has remained in the public sector and in 1875 the Royal Pump Room Gardens next to the building were opened to the public under the management of George Elson.
+However, it proved impossible to operate them at a profit and they were sold to the local board of health in 1868.
+They remain in local authority ownership.
+In 1875 the Royal Pump Room Gardens next to the building, which until then were only accessible to patrons of the Pump Rooms, were opened to the public.
+Also in 1875, George Elson and his wife were appointed to manage the Turkish baths, staying there just under fourteen years and considerably increasing the number of bathers patronising them.
 In 1889 a further large public swimming pool was opened.
 An annexe was added to the south of the main assembly room in 1910 and another to the north some years later.
 Around 1950 the tower added in the 1860s was demolished.
 In 1989 the swimming pool was closed and relocated to a new leisure centre building in Newbold Comyn.

 Redevelopment

 After a number of different schemes to redevelop the Royal Pump Rooms had been considered, in 1997 work began on a major project to reuse it as a cultural complex.
 This opened after two years of redevelopment led by Warwick District Council in partnership with Warwickshire County Council, South Warwickshire Tourism Ltd and a catering company.
 The Leamington public library and public art gallery were relocated here from their former "Old Library" and annexe site on Avenue Road.
-The main swimming hall was used to house the library, the smaller swimming hall and Turkish Baths converted to house Leamington Spa Art Gallery & Museum.
+The main swimming hall was used to house the library, and the smaller swimming hall and Turkish Baths converted to house Leamington Spa Art Gallery & Museum where visitors can see refurbished areas of the original Turkish baths.